XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 - ConnectionStrings:LeaderboardContext=Server=tcp:<your-sql-server>.database.windows.net,1433;Initial Catalog=Leaderboard;Persist Security Info=False;User ID=retrogamer;Password=abc123!@;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
 ```

-- Set the `ASPNETCORE_ENVIRONMENT` for the `LeaderboardWebAPI` to `Production` again.

 Try to deploy the manifest again using Azure SQL Database now instead of the containerized version.

 ## Using Azure Managed Identity with ACR and AKS
 In this chapter we will use a Managed Identity to connect Kubernetes to an Azure Container Registry.

-### Important
-This lab requires prior knowledge of the Kubernetes platform.
-If you aren't familiar with `kubectl` and `az aks` we recommend that you first make [Lab 10 - Kubernetes](Lab10-Kubernetes.md) and then come back here.

 ### Introduction

 If you want to store container images in a private repository and allow Kubernetes to use it, without managing credentials, you can use Azure Container Registry combined with [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-To do this, we will configure the cluster to integate with a Container Registry.
+To do this, we will configure the cluster to integate with a container registry.

 ### Creating a Container Registry (if needed)
 If you do not have one yet, create an Azure Container Registry.
 Run the following command from the command-line to create it: